san25dec/san25dec.github.io/_posts/2017-06-07-biography.md

 title: Biography
 ---

-I am Santhosh Kumar and I completed my Dual Degree (BTech + MTech integrated) in the [Electrical Engineering Department](http://www.ee.iitm.ac.in/), IIT Madras in 2017.
+I completed my Dual Degree (BTech + MTech integrated) in the [Electrical Engineering Department](http://www.ee.iitm.ac.in/), IIT Madras in 2017.
 The topic of my masters thesis was **An Empirical Evaluation of Visual Question Answering for Novel Objects** where I was advised by